 There is no upfront cost for records, as this is eventually included in our treatment fee.
 If you decide you do not wish to pursue treatment with our office at that time, a fee will be assessed to cover our expenses.

-After Dr. Loucks and Dr. Buren have evaluated your records, you will have a consultation appointment with the doctor to discuss your treatment in detail, including infomation about specific treatment procedures, length of treatment, cost of treatment, and payment options.
+After Dr. Buren has evaluated your records, you will have a consultation appointment with her to discuss your treatment in detail, including infomation about specific treatment procedures, length of treatment, cost of treatment, and payment options.
 This is a great time to ask questions!
 It’s imortant to us that you fully understand your treatment options and are actively involved in achieving a healthy, beautiful smile!

 We have put much effort into designing our scheduling system to allow you to be seen on time for your appointment and do all necessary scheduled treatment.
 This makes appointments as stress-free as possible for you and minimizes interruptions to your busy schedule.